denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 This inherent duplicity of electromagnetic inscription, as I argue here, results in conflicting critical accounts in the scholarly literature.
-Furthermore, it engender a fundamental alienation from the material contexts of digital knowledge production.
+Furthermore, it engenders a fundamental alienation from the material contexts of digital knowledge production.
 The alienation ultimately threatens critical disempowerment.
-In this essay, I outline a condition I name *laminate textuality*, but which an inscription fractures to occupy multiple surfaces concurrently.
+In this essay, I outline a condition I name *laminate textuality*, by which an inscription fractures to occupy multiple surfaces concurrently.
 A historical archaeology of electromagnetic writing anchors the more theoretical portion of the essay within the emerging affordances of computational media, which take place, in part, at quantum scale, beyond the